-If the below story sounds or feels familiar, you may want to sit in on this meeting to pick up some ideas on how to create Estimate vs. Actual Reports…
+If this story sounds or feels familiar, you may want to sit in on this meeting to pick up some ideas on how to create Estimate vs. Actual Reports…

 It Just Doesn’t Make Sense!!!

-Instantly, he could feel his blood pressure rising.
+Instantly, Matt could feel his blood pressure rising.
 “I can’t believe that we’re showing another loss this month!
-It just doesn’t make sense…we have so many jobs going – we should be making money, not losing it,” he said.
+It just doesn’t make sense…we have so many jobs going – we should be making money, not losing it!” he exclaimed.

-He couldn’t get his eyes off that bottom line on his Profit & Loss which was in the red.
+He couldn’t get his eyes off that bottom line on his Profit & Loss report, which was “in the red”…

-This isn’t the first meeting he’s had with his Construction Managers where the company has shown a loss.
-He’s begged his managers and employees to help contain costs; he’s reasoned, he’s yelled, he’s even pleaded and threatened.
-But nothing seems to change.
+It wasn’t the first meeting he’d had with his Project Managers where the company showed a loss.
+As a result, he’d beseeched both managers and employees to help contain costs.
+He’d reasoned, pleaded, implored, and even threatened.
+But nothing seemed to change.

 “So, what do you mean?” replied Matt (somewhat defensively since, as the owner, he did most of the sales and estimating for his company).

-“Well”, replied Tom, “at my last company, for each of our jobs, we got Estimate vs. Actual reports that showed our Estimated vs. Actual cost comparisons.
-On the front end, the Estimate told us how much the company had to mark up in order to make a decent profit.”
+“Well”, replied Tom, “at my last company, for each of our projects, we got to see Estimate vs. Actual reports that showed our Estimated vs. Actual cost comparisons.
+Before we even started, the Estimated Cost report showed us what the various parts of the job should cost.
+Those were the goals we needed to meet for the company to make a decent profit on that job.”

-Tom was in his early 60’s and had worked at several large construction companies during his career.
-Now he was warming up to share his war-stories about ‘how the big boys do it’.
-In this case, the other managers were NOT rolling their eyes.
-They were nodding their head in agreement…
+Tom was in his early 60s and had worked at several large construction companies during his career.
+Now he was warming up to share his experience about ‘how the big boys do it’.
+In this case, the other PMs were NOT rolling their eyes.
+Instead, they were nodding their heads in agreement…

 It Just Doesn’t Make Sense – To Run Your Business Without the Right Numbers!

-However, Matt admitted to himself, based on what Tom’s saying, I can see how it would make life easier if we could see the project costs to-date next to the estimated figures.
-And, it might help to keep jobs on-track while they were in motion, rather than just seeing the totals after the project was completed.
+However, Matt admitted to himself, based on what Tom was saying, I can see how it would make life easier if we could see the project costs to date next to the estimated figures.
+And, it might help to keep jobs on track while they were in motion, rather than just seeing the final numbers after the project was completed.

 Consultant’s Corner: Estimated Costs → Estimate vs. Actual Reports

-Ironically, if Matt had standardized prices, the task of creating Estimates could be even easier than in Excel.
-AND, it would likely actually simplify his purchasing and invoicing process.
+Ironically, if Matt had standardized the process, the task of creating Estimates in QuickBooks would have been even easier than in Excel.
+AND, it would likely have simplified his purchasing and invoicing process.

 Example Section of a QuickBooks Estimate vs. Actual Job-Cost Report